Title

 The Fire Code of the Philippines of 2008 aims to ensure public safety, promote economic development through fire prevention and suppression, and professionalize the fire service in the Philippines, with provisions for fire safety inspections, requirements, and penalties for violations.

-The policy is to ensure public safety, promote economic development through the prevention and suppression of all kinds of destructive fires, and promote the professionalization of the fire service as a profession.
+The State policy is to ensure public safety, promote economic development through prevention and suppression of destructive fires, promote accountability, and professionalize the fire service to enforce standard fire prevention and safety measures.

-The Bureau of Fire Protection (BFP), under the direct supervision and control of the Chief of the Bureau of Fire Protection, is responsible for the administration and enforcement of the Code.
+The Bureau of Fire Protection (BFP), under the direct supervision and control of the Chief of the BFP through the BFP organizational hierarchy provided in RA 6975.

-The violator may appeal to the Secretary of the Interior and Local Government.
-The appeal does not stay the execution of the Chief's order unless ordered by the Secretary.
-The Secretary's decision is final and executory.
+The decision of the Chief BFP under the administrative fine/closure/stoppage provision may be appealed to the Secretary of DILG.
+Unless ordered by the Secretary, the appeal does not stay execution of the Chief BFP’s order.
+The Secretary’s decision is final and executory.

 Analyze Cases Smarter, Faster